Skip to main content

 Submission Status: Open | Submission Deadline: 28 March 2025

-BMC Medicine is calling for a submissions to our Collection on understanding the complex landscape of autoimmune diseases.
+BMC Medicine is calling for submissions to our Collection on understanding the complex landscape of autoimmune diseases.
 This Collection seeks to showcase research that explores genetic and environmental factors, novel translational insights, dysregulated immune responses, and precision medicine strategies.
 By advancing our understanding of autoimmune disorders, this Collection aims to pave the way for personalized and effective interventions to alleviate the burden of these conditions on individuals and healthcare systems.

 New Content ItemThis Collection supports and amplifies research related to SDG 3: Good Health and Well-being